apache/tvm-rfcs/rfcs/0046-module-based-model-runtime-for-aot.md

 Some duplication of information is already present.
 Likely this is due in part to the existing middle-end compiler design, in which a separate `IRModule` is produced for each backend.
-Another factor may be: since `runtime::Module` are responsible for their own serialization, and passing `Node` across `PackedFunc` requires a cast, the lack of a centralized facility for `runtime::Modules` to obtain module-level Metadata has led backend authors to roll their own.
+Another factor may be: since `runtime::Module` are responsible for their own serialization, and passing `tvm::Node` across `PackedFunc` requires a cast, the lack of a centralized facility for `runtime::Modules` to obtain module-level Metadata has led backend authors to roll their own.
 This pattern means that it's very difficult to assess the full scope of metadata handed to the runtime, particularly across all backends.